fredhrl/googleVision/README.md

 # googleVision
-testing google vision api to trascribe text on an image to a text file
+testing google vision api with node.js to detect text on an image and trascribe it to a text file